dosyago/graderjs/README.md

 # Grader.JS

-**Grader.JS**, or just **Grader**, is a tool to help you build cross-platform desktop app binaries in Node.JS, JavaScript, HTML and CSS, without the bloat of Electron.
+**Grader.JS**, or just **Grader**, is a tool to help you build accessible, cross-platform desktop app binaries in Node.JS, JavaScript, HTML and CSS, without the bloat of Electron, the headaches of Qt or the pernicious dorsal enemas of Babylon.Perl

 # Get Started